Odisha

 Konark Sun Temple

 This UNESCO World Heritage is a Hindu Temple, dedicated to Surya, the Sun God.
-The temple was designed as a 100ft high chariot with 12 pairs of wheels & seven horses carved from stone.
+Above all, the temple was designed as a 100ft high chariot with 12 pairs of wheels & seven horses carved from stone.
 Konark is about an hour’s drive from Puri.

 Raghurajpur Artist Village

 is famous for its temples.
-For instance, the Lingaraj Temple, built in the 11th Century is dedicated to Lord Shiva.
+For example, the Lingaraj Temple, built in the 11th Century is dedicated to Lord Shiva.
 Above all, it is a fine example of Kalinga architecture and made with laterite stone.
-The beautifully sculpted tower is nearly 180ft high.
+In addition, the beautifully sculpted tower is nearly 180ft high.
 Dhaulagiri Stupa is one of the famous Buddhist destinations near Bhubaneshwar.
-In addition, it is a place where the Emperor Ashoka, renounced the path of violence and embraced Buddhism.
+It is a place where the Emperor Ashoka, renounced the path of violence and embraced Buddhism.
 Moreover, one of the edicts of King Ashoka, dating from between 272 and 236 BCE, remains carved in rock, 8 kilometres (5.0 mi) to the southwest of Bhubaneshwar.
 Further, Udayagiri & Khandagiri are rock cut Jain caves near Bhubaneshwar.

 The British made Cuttack the administrative Capital of Odisha.
 It is a twin city to Bhubaneswar.
 Some of the important Government offices are located there.